Bitget Review

 - Enter your amount, review the fee summary, and confirm

-Step 6: Try Copy Trading (Best Starting Point for Beginners)
+Step 6: Set Up Copy Trading

 This is where Bitget really differentiates itself.
 If you are new: